ontolex/morph/index.md

 ## Introduction

 Morphology is a vital and, in many languages, very sophisticated part of language, and as such it has been an important part of the work of lexicographers.
-In the traditional print form, morphological information is provided in brief abbreviated terms that can only be deciphered with significant knowledge of the language, however digital dictionaries are capable of representing this information in a more structured and machine-readable way.
+In the traditional print form, morphological information is provided in brief abbreviated terms that can only be deciphered with significant knowledge of the language, however, digital dictionaries are capable of representing this information in a more structured and machine-readable way.
 The OntoLex-Morph module is designed to provide a way to represent morphological information in a structured way that is compatible with the OntoLex-Lemon model.

 The morphology module aims at fulfilling two modelling purposes:

 1. Stating elements that are involved in the decomposition of lexical entries and forms.
   - Morphological decomposition on the lexical entry level.<br/>
     The kind of elements of which a lexical entry can consist should be as non-restrictive as possible.
-I.e. The decomposition of lexical entries encompass lexical entries, components, derivational affixes, inflectional affixes, stems, roots and zero morphs.
+I.e. The decomposition of lexical entries encompasses lexical entries, components, derivational affixes, inflectional affixes, stems, roots and zero morphs.
 However, a lexical entry can NEVER be composed of a form!

   - Morphological decomposition on the form level.<br/>
     Elements of which a form can consist include roots, stems, inflectional affixes and zero morphs.